photon1503/az-native/demos/08-apim/readme.md

 - API Management (APIM) Recap
 - API Versions and Revisions using Azure Container Apps
 - Authenticating to Backend Services using Managed Identity
-- Understanding Gateway Pattern and Backends for Frontend Pattern
+- Understanding Gateway Pattern and Backends for Frontend Pattern (BFF)
+- Implement a BFF using APIM and GraphQL